Amaravati Marbles: Transfer to the British Museum in 1880

 Although several proposals were put forward in the 1860s to transfer some of the India Museum collections to the British Museum, moves supported by Antonio Panizzi, administrative complexities prevented a speedy decision.
 In addition, John Forbes Watson (1827–1892), in charge of the India Museum from 1858, was determined to preserve the organization and lobbied energetically for a new building and the creation of an 'Imperial Museum for India and the Colonies'.
 After several failed proposals, the lease on Fife House expired in 1869 and the India Museum briefly rejoined the library in the newly created India Office.
 There was so little room that the Amaravati sculpture was sent to the India Office Stores in Lambeth.
-Some of the India Museum collections were slowly moved to the South Kensington Museum (forerunner of the V&A), where a three-year lease had been taken on some of the galleries there.
-This move coincided with the appointment of Dr. George Birdwood as the curator at South Kensington.
-After debates in and out of the House of Commons, Sir Louis Mallet (1823–90) asked Birdwood to prepare plans for the dispersal of the India Museum in 1879.
+Some of the India Museum collections were slowly moved to the South Kensington Museum (forerunner of the Victoria and Albert Museum), where a three-year lease had been taken on some of the galleries there.
+This move coincided with the appointment of Dr George Birdwood as the curator at South Kensington.
+After debates in and out of the House of Commons, Sir Louis Mallet (1823–1890) asked Birdwood to prepare plans for the dispersal of the India Museum in 1879.
 The India Museum was then dissolved and the transfer of collections effected in 1880.